mim-Armand/cdk-rds-pgsql/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to this CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This CDK will create a small PostgreSQL RDS.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.